timescale/docs/timescaledb/overview/release-notes/index.md

 provide early feedback and influence the direction of TimescaleDB’s development.
  We’ll travel faster with your input!

-Please create your feedback as a GitHub issue (using the experimental-schema label), describe what you found, and tell us the steps or share the code snippet to recreate it.
+Please create your feedback as a GitHub issue, and add the `experimental-schema` label.
+Describe what you found, and tell us the steps or share the code snippet to recreate it.

 Several bugs fixed, see the release notes for more details.